Your cart is currently empty!

 Friends of SJ Museum — Overview

-I serve on the board of the Friends of Sheldon Jackson Museum, where I work to contribute to the preservation and promotion of Alaska Native art and culture while advocating for important changes.
+I serve on the board of the Friends of Sheldon Jackson Museum, where I work to address historical injustices while supporting the preservation and promotion of Alaska Native art and culture.

-Advocating for proper representation of Sheldon Jackson’s place in history, including acknowledgment of the darker aspects of his legacy.
+- Advocating for proper representation of Sheldon Jackson’s place in history, including full acknowledgment of his harmful legacy

-Building stronger connections between the museum and local Native communities.
+- Building stronger, more meaningful connections between the museum and local Native communities

-Guiding the future of the Alaska Native Artist Residency Program (NARP), with the aim of updating it to provide more accessible education, including online options.
+- Guiding the future of the Alaska Native Artist Residency Program (NARP) to provide more accessible education, including online options

 Ferndale Arts Commission — Overview